Alessandro-Ambra-dev/esercizi-React/my-app/src/consegna.md

-Extract the logic to fetch a Github user's data from the GithubUser component into a custom hook called useGithubUser.
+Modify the useGithubUser hook to return the function to fetch the data of a Github user, along with the data of the user and the error and loading states.